Personal websites & portfolios

 That way, if something goes wrong later, you can just say "undo the last set of changes" and Claude will take you back to a clean starting point.
 It's one of those things that takes ten seconds to set up and can save you hours of frustration.

 There will be moments where what you're asking for is genuinely difficult, and Claude will struggle.
-Complex animations, intricate data visualisations, or anything that requires very precise control over how things look and behave - these can be frustrating for experienced developers too.
+Complex animations, visualising data in an intricate way, or anything that requires very precise control over how things look and behave - these can be frustrating for experienced developers too.

 When you hit this point, you have a few options: simplify what you're asking for, try describing it differently, or accept that this particular feature might need a different approach.
 Sometimes, the pragmatic thing to do is move on and come back to it later.